 Arrive early to secure parking; if you cannot find a spot, look in one of the surrounding neighborhoods, then walk to the festivities.

 Whether for a fiesta or Independence Day, you can count on Market Square to throw a good party.
 For three or four days extending around the Fourth of July, the historic square on Commerce Street plays host to musical acts, dancers, arts and crafts vendors, restaurateurs, and more.

 The largest Mexican market in the U.S., El Mercado extends for three blocks near San Antonio's city center.
 This celebration remains a favorite among locals before the fireworks show.

 The newest San Antonio Fourth of July celebration, inaugurated in 2017, takes place on the grounds of the historic Pearl Brewery, one of the city's trendiest restaurant, retail, and residential developments.
 This music-centric gathering hosts local and regional artists, with picnic fare provided by the neighborhood eateries.

 The city's storied history makes a perfect backdrop for a celebration of Independence Day.
 Reenactments, readings of the Declaration of Independence, and musket demonstrations transport visitors back to the earliest days of the nation.
-Music by the Heart of Texas concert band underscore the patriotic mood.
+Music by local concert bands underscores the patriotic mood.

 The Monte Vista Historical Association teams up with Landa Library to sponsor a Fourth of July parade that begins at the corner of Lynwood and Howard in the historic Monte Vista neighborhood.

 Prizes for the best child and adult costume, best non-motorized float, and best-dressed dog are awarded at the Landa Library Gardens festivities following the event.